tsundoku/tsundoku.github.io/README.md

 Q - *what is good code?*
 A - code that doesn't make me think, organising the structure of a software project is essentially the same information design problem as every other information design problem

-Q - *do you use any unit tests or automated tests?*
+Q - *do you use any unit tests or automated tests or test driven development or behaviour driven development?*
 A - no, automated testing is outsourced to another company

 Q - *do you use continuous integration / continuous delivery / continuous deployment?*